openshift-4-compliance/openshift-4-compliance-automation/open-policy-agent/infrastructure-general/namespace-regulation-for-pods/README.md

 # Namespace Regulation for Pods

 The policy disallows pods from running on specific namespaces.
-The dissalowed namespaces should be provided as a parameter.
+The disallowed namespaces must be provided as a parameter.

-Running workload on undesiered namespace can be a potential security risk as they might run without being monitored and regulated.
+Running workload on undesired namespace can be a potential security risk as they might run without being monitored and regulated.

 `This policy has been tested on openshift cluster & oc client version 4.9.0`